ethersphere/bee-docs/docs/installation/docker.md

 After your transaction has been completed, your node should recognise that your wallet has been funded, and begin to deploy and fund your Bee chequebook!

-Once Bee has completed this procedure, you may query the [HTTP API](/docs/api-reference/api-reference) at location `http://localhost:1633`.
+Once Bee has completed this procedure, you may query the Bee [HTTP API](/docs/api-reference/api-reference) at `http://localhost:1633`.

 ```sh
 curl localhost:1633